 Approximately half a million Americans signed up to participate in COVID-19 vaccine clinical trials.
 Researchers are still in need of more than 1 million more people to volunteer.

-Without the help from volunteers, new treatments are unable to progress and move forward.
+Without volunteers’ help, new treatments cannot progress and move forward.
 When you participate in clinical trials, you help medical staff understand new diseases and treatments for them.
 The participants will often receive compensation for their time too.

 If you’d like to participate in a research study, we’re here to help.
 Our guide below has everything you need to begin.
 Keep reading to learn more.